-Vegetation monitoring crews will also be collecting data in order to follow the progress of the planted vegetation.
+Vegetation monitoring crews will be collecting data in order to follow the progress of the planted vegetation.
 Such factors as height, plant vigor, and survival will annually be documented in order to maintain the site and improve other future plantings.
+If the monitoring indicates high mortality or a need for different vegetation, field crews may revisit the site to install new vegetation.
 Monitoring of the invasive species Japanese Knotweed will also take place.
 This will include observations as well as removal at various locations.
 Crews may also enter the project site to replant in the future if it is deemed necessary.
-In the spring, small sedge plugs may also be planted throughout the project in the stream corridor.

 You may see crews with GPS (Global Positioning System) units as well.
 A GPS is a device which uses satellites to determine and record the user's position on the ground.
 They are often used to collect the location of various features along with information on the condition of the particular feature.
-These groups will collect a wide array of information about various attributes to the stream.
+These crews collect a wide array of information about various attributes of the stream.
 The location and condition of such structures as culverts, bridges and utility lines are collected as GPS points.
 These points can then be placed on maps using GIS (Geographic Information System) software and displayed along with features like roads, soils, and vegetation.
 The maps and the information collected are used to assess existing or potential problems.
 The use of GPS data along with GIS software provides an intuitive, convenient way of comparing various data with respects to many different management concerns, such as minimizing threats to private and public property and protection of water quality and fish habitat.